Sylius/Sylius/docs/getting-started-with-sylius/custom-business-logic.rst

 |

-This customization should also work when using unified API without any extra steps:
+This customization will also work when using unified API without any extra steps:

-First, you need to pickup new cart:
+First, you need to pick up a new cart:

 .. code-block:: bash